-4.2 The parish today is a semi-rural area, with most of the population concentrated in the village itself which is situated to the southeast of the Parish.
+4.1.2 The Plan Area today is a semi-rural area, with most of the population concentrated in the village itself which is situated to the south-east of the Plan Area.
 The remaining area is largely dominated by farmland with some sporadic housing in this location.